 with $j=x,y,z$ as aforementioned in Eq.~(\ref{Eq_S_u-psi}).
-Subsequently, we need to perform the tedious calculations of one-loop corrections to the interaction vertexes, which for convenience are presented in Appendix~\ref{appendix-one-loop-corrections}.
-After combining the RG rescaling transformations~(\ref{Eq_RG-rescaling-omega})-(\ref{Eq_RG-rescaling-u-L}) with the anomalous dimensions~(\ref{Eq_eta}) and all one-loop corrections in Appendix~\ref{appendix-one-loop-corrections}, the coupled RG equations of all interaction parameters are derived as follows~~\cite{Shankar1994RMP,Lee2018PRB,Huh2008PRB,She2010PRB,Wang2011PRB}
+Subsequently, the detailed calculations of one-loop corrections to the interaction vertices are presented in Appendix~\ref{appendix-one-loop-corrections}.
+After combining the RG rescaling transformations~(\ref{Eq_RG-rescaling-omega})-(\ref{Eq_RG-rescaling-u-L}) with the anomalous dimensions~(\ref{Eq_eta}) and all one-loop corrections in Appendix~\ref{appendix-one-loop-corrections}, the coupled RG equations of all interaction parameters are derived as follows~\cite{Shankar1994RMP,Lee2018PRB,Huh2008PRB,She2010PRB,Wang2011PRB}